department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-plan.md

 - Veterans
 - Mix of particpant ages (no more than 2 each per age group)
 - No more than 3 particpants who identify as White
+- At least 2 participants who are women
+- At least 1 participant who identifies as Asian
+- At least 1 participant who identifies as Hispanic

-**Screener Question**
+**Screener Questions**
+**For ALL participants**
 - Have you applied for VA health care benefits within the past 6 years and are now enrolled and using these benefits? [answer must be yes to qualify for this study]

-**Secondary criteria (nice-to-haves)**
-What criteria would strengthen your results?
-- At least 2 participants with a cognitive disability
-- At least 2 participants who are woman
-- At least 1 participant who are of immigrant origin
-- At least 1 participant who identify as Asian
-- At least 1 participant who identify as Hispanic
+**For at least 3 participants**
+Do you find it difficult to remember or learn new things, focus on a task, or make decisions? [answer must be yes for at least 3 participants]

 ## Timeline